sortecoevo/sortee/content/awards.md

-#### Award Description
+### Award Description

--   The SORTEE Commendation Awards aim to highlight projects that align with the **aims and values of the society.**
+- The SORTEE Commendation Awards aim to highlight Projects that align with the aims and values of the society.
--   A Project is defined as **any work** that is an initiative benefiting the Eco-Evo community by fostering Open Science values or practices (e.g., journal clubs, workshops, seminar series, websites, repositories, tools, educational materials, public talks, podcasts, etc.).
+- A Project is defined as any work that is an initiative benefiting the Eco-Evo community by fostering Open Science values or practices (e.g., journal clubs, workshops, seminar series, websites, repositories, tools, educational materials, public talks, podcasts, etc.).
+- Sharing open data and/or code alongside a publication or software output is strongly valued; however, the presence of these materials alone does not constitute a project aimed at fostering Open Science values or practices.
+This means that a single research article with shared data or code will not be considered unless it involves a sustained effort, resource, or activity designed to foster Open Science practices within the Eco-Evo community.
+Please see examples of successful project applications from 2025 on our website.
 - The SORTEE Commendation Awards recognise that Projects are often team efforts.
 As such, the contributions of all project members, rather than individuals, will be highlighted.
-Note, however, that projects from single individuals can also be nominated.
+Note that projects from single individuals can still be nominated.
--   We warmly encourage **diverse nominations** in terms of team membership (e.g., country, gender, professional background) and content (see eligibility criteria below).
-We will also value projects with any scale of impact - from local (e.g., within a single research group or institution) to global (e.g., publicly accessible websites or repositories).
+- We warmly encourage diverse nominations in terms of team membership (e.g., country, gender, professional background) and Project content (see eligibility criteria below).
+- We seek projects with broad and diverse types of impact (e.g., events or actions within a single institution, country or continent), as well as global (e.g., publicly accessible online events or resources).
+Citation counts will not be considered as a reliable evidence of impact.
--   There is **no limit** on the number of SORTEE Commendation awards given by the society per year.
-Any nominated Projects meeting the eligibility criteria listed below will be awarded a Commendation.
+- There is no limit on the number of SORTEE Commendation awards given by the society per year.
+Any nominated Projects meeting the eligibility criteria listed below will be considered for a Commendation award.

-#### Eligibility
+### Eligibility

-1. Projects must contribute to fostering Open Science values or practices such as transparency, robustness of research, or improvement of the scientific system/practice in general, going beyond simply implementing current practices or processes, with actual impact on any scale.
-Open-access data/code from journal publications is not considered going beyond current practices.
+1. Projects must contribute to fostering Open Science values or practices, such as transparency, robustness of research, or improvement of the scientific system/practice in general, going beyond simply implementing current practices or processes.
+Sharing data/code alongside a publication or software is not considered going beyond expected practices even if few people do it in a sub-field where it is  uncommon.
-2. Projects should be related at least remotely to the fields of ecology and/or evolutionary biology or closely related fields.
+2. Projects should be related at least remotely to the fields of ecology and/or evolutionary biology or closely related fields with implications for ecology and/or evolutionary biology (e.g. systematics, paleontology, marine biology).
-3. Evidence of the project has to be provided, e.g., by photos, websites, teaching/outreach materials, screenshots of news or social posts, recommendation letters, repositories, preprints.
+3. Evidence of the project has to be provided, e.g., through photographs, websites, teaching/outreach materials, screenshots of news or social posts, recommendation letters, repositories, or preprints.
-4. The person nominating the project, or at least one project member, must be a current SORTEE member (newly joined members are eligible).
+4. Either the person nominating the project, or at least one member of the Project team, must be a current SORTEE member (newly joined members are eligible).
-5. Current SORTEE Awards Committee members, SORTEE Awards DEI Representative, members of the Board of Directors and Executive Officers ([the secretary, treasurer, past president, president, president-elect](sortee.org/people)) are not eligible to nominate a Project, or be a member of a nominated Project.
+5. Current SORTEE Awards Committee members, SORTEE Awards DEI Representative, members of the Board of Directors and Officers (the [secretary, treasurer, past president, president, president-elect](https://sortee.org/people/)) are not eligible to nominate a Project, or be a member of a nominated Project.
+This means that projects where teams/contributors included these ineligible individuals are not eligible for the period these individuals are active in their SORTEE roles listed above.
+Such projects can be nominated when individuals in questions are no longer active in their SORTEE roles listed above.
+6. Failure to acknowledge all project members/contributors by full name on the nomination form may render nomination ineligible.
+However, team members should have an opportunity to request not to share their name publicly on award announcement materials.

-#### Nomination process
+### Nomination process

-Project nominations can be submitted year-round until **two months before the SORTEE conference.** This two-month time period allows for assessing nominations by the Awards Committee and approval by the Board of Directors.
-Submissions made within this period will be transferred to the pool of submissions for the following round.
+Project nominations can be submitted between April 1, 2026 and August 31, 2026 (23:59 UTC).
+This deadline ensures that the Awards Committee has sufficient time to review all nominations and obtain approval from the Board of Directors before the annual conference in October.
+Submissions received after August 31, 2026 (23:59 UTC) will not be considered in the current round and will be invited to re-nominate in the following cycle.

-Projects may be self-nominated by project members, or nominated by individuals who were not project members.
-Project nominations must be submitted through an online [SORTEE Project Award nomination form](https://forms.gle/gFM47pAYe6mjECUU9) and a [document upload template.](https://docs.google.com/document/d/19R1tAcS_fNoXbxKvx3eaFYMhXJI7hvau/edit?usp=sharing&ouid=110356474356884735091&rtpof=true&sd=true) The nomination form requires the following information:
+Projects may be self-nominated by Project members, or nominated by individuals who were not Project members.
+The nominating person will serve as the contact for the nomination.
+The Awards Committee may reach out to them for any necessary clarifications and to communicate the outcome of the eligibility assessment. **Project nominations must be submitted through an online [SORTEE Project Award nomination form](https://forms.gle/38QFNJYcY2tLzaeD9)** and use a [nomination document template](https://docs.google.com/document/d/1nGX3E8hcjmxJh57jWmlIo8G66bPcnIjw/edit?usp=sharing&ouid=102029643229244298595&rtpof=true&sd=true).
+The SORTEE Project Award nomination form requires the following information:
 1. Name of the nominated Project
 2. Name and email address of the person nominating the Project, and information on whether it is a self-nomination (from a project member) or not (from a person who is not a project member).
 3. Name of one member of the nominated Project, or the name of the nominating person, who is a current SORTEE member (there is no time limit between joining SORTEE and submitting an award nomination), for eligibility purposes.
-4. One completed nomination document (using the document upload template), containing the name of the nominated project and the following 3 sections:
+4. One completed [nomination document template](https://docs.google.com/document/d/1nGX3E8hcjmxJh57jWmlIo8G66bPcnIjw/edit?usp=sharing&ouid=102029643229244298595&rtpof=true&sd=true), containing the name of the nominated Project and the following 4 sections:
-    -   Names, email addresses, primary institutional affiliations (where appropriate), and contributions of all project members in a structured format as an attached document (file).
+○	Names, email addresses, primary institutional affiliations (where appropriate), and contributions of all Project members in a structured format as an attached document (file).
 We remind the nominator to ensure all under-represented groups are given appropriate credit for their contributions.
-    -   Description (maximum 500 words) of why the Project is deserving of a SORTEE Commendation Award.
-This section may include showing how the project goes beyond simply implementing current scientific practices or processes, and its actual impact on any scale.
+○	Description (maximum 500 words) of why the Project is deserving of a SORTEE Commendation Award.
+This section may include showing how the Project goes beyond simply implementing current scientific practices or processes, and its actual impact on any scale.
-    -   Evidence supporting the project (maximum 2 pages).
+○	Evidence supporting the project (maximum 2 pages).
 This section can contain copies of photos, websites, teaching/outreach materials, news and social posts, recommendation letters, repositories, preprints, or links (accessible to adjudicators through URLs / DOIs) to any additional documents evidencing the project.
+○	Short text (blurb) for SORTEE website and promotion (maximum 200 words).
+If selected, this text may be used by SORTEE on its website, social media platforms, and promotional materials (e.g., examples from 2025 award winners on the SORTEE website; see 'Past Awards' below).
+The text should be written in accessible language suitable for a broad audience.
+5. Project image (e.g., project logo; is optional but strongly encouraged).
+If selected, this image may be used by SORTEE on its website, social media platforms, and promotional materials (e.g., see examples from 2025 award winners on the SORTEE website; see 'Past Awards' below).

-#### Assessment process
+### Assessment process

--   The SORTEE Awards Committee will assess whether applications meet the SORTEE Commendation Awards eligibility criteria, as listed above.
+- The SORTEE Awards Committee will assess whether applications meet the SORTEE Commendation Awards eligibility criteria in September, as listed above and following the protocol [available here](https://docs.google.com/document/d/1hrHMD1wGJrjjj6bjdGILcL-f5d4LtP4vobL_6YthZVU/edit?usp=sharing).
+- The SORTEE Awards Committee may contact the nominators for additional information or clarifications.
+The nominators will be given a reasonable period of two weeks to provide the requested information.
--   Eligible Projects will then be proposed by the SORTEE Awards Committee to the SORTEE Board of Directors who will vote on the final approval.
+- Eligible Projects will then be recommended by the SORTEE Awards Committee to the SORTEE Board of Directors who will vote on the final approval.
--   We will inform the nominating person and project members about the assessment outcome using the contact details provided on the nomination form.
+- We will inform the nominating person about the assessment outcome before the SORTEE annual conference in October, using the contact details provided on the nomination form.
+It is a responsibility of the nominating person to inform all Project team members about the outcomes,
--   Awards will be announced during the SORTEE annual virtual conference and then posted on the [SORTEE website](http://www.sortee.org) and social media (currently: Mastodon, X, Facebook, LinkedIn).
+- Awards will be announced during the SORTEE annual virtual conference and then posted on the SORTEE website and social media (currently: [Bluesky](https://docs.google.com/document/d/1hrHMD1wGJrjjj6bjdGILcL-f5d4LtP4vobL_6YthZVU/edit?usp=sharing), [Instagram](), [LinkedIn](https://www.instagram.com/sortecoevo/), [Mastodon](https://ecoevo.social/@sortee), and [X](https://x.com/sortecoevo)).

-[**NOMINATION DOCUMENT TEMPLATE**](https://docs.google.com/document/d/19R1tAcS_fNoXbxKvx3eaFYMhXJI7hvau/edit?usp=sharing&ouid=110356474356884735091&rtpof=true&sd=true) **(to be downloaded, filled in and provided as an attachment with the online submission form)**
+**[NOMINATION DOCUMENT TEMPLATE](https://docs.google.com/document/d/1nGX3E8hcjmxJh57jWmlIo8G66bPcnIjw/edit?usp=sharing&ouid=102029643229244298595&rtpof=true&sd=true) (to be downloaded, filled in and provided as an attachment within the [online submission form](https://forms.gle/38QFNJYcY2tLzaeD9)).**

 ------------------------------------------------------------------------